Mirror: Military applications

 Tradition states that Archimedes used a large array of mirrors to burn Roman ships during an attack on Syracuse.
 This has never been proven or disproved.
 On the TV show MythBusters, a team from MIT tried to recreate the famous "Archimedes Death Ray".
 They were unsuccessful at starting a fire on a ship.
 Previous attempts to set a boat on fire using only the bronze mirrors available in Archimedes' time were unsuccessful, and the time taken to ignite the craft would have made its use impractical, resulting in the MythBusters team deeming the myth "busted".
 It was however found that the mirrors made it very difficult for the passengers of the targeted boat to see; such a scenario could have impeded attackers and have provided the origin of the legend.
 (See solar power tower for a practical use of this technique.)

+Periscopes were used to great effect in war, especially during the World Wars where they were used to peer over the parapet of trenches to ensure that the soldier using the periscope could see safely without the risk of incoming direct fire from other small arms.

 Seasonal lighting

 Due to its location in a steep-sided valley, the Italian town of Viganella gets no direct sunlight for seven weeks each winter.
 In 2006 a €100,000 computer-controlled mirror, 8×5 m, was installed to reflect sunlight into the town's piazza.
 In early 2007 the similarly situated village of Bondo, Switzerland, was considering applying this solution as well.
 In 2013, mirrors were installed to reflect sunlight into the town square in the Norwegian town of Rjukan.
 Mirrors can be used to produce enhanced lighting effects in greenhouses or conservatories.